hull/hull-connectors/README.md

 The simplest way is to have your connector rely on `packages/server/server`, and pass `devMode` to `true` -> The connector will automatically pass the files in `/src` through webpack

+## Receiving data from Hull in Development

+The easiest way to get a connector to receive data from Hull is to start it locally and expose it using a public URL and enter this URL in the `new connector` URL box in your Hull dashboard.

+To make this easier, call `yarn ngrok xxx`.
+For instance, to expose the `hull-typeform` connector, call `yarn ngrok hull-typeform`.
+Ngrok will start and expose the `https://hull-typeform.ngrok.io` URL to the web (Assuming your Ngrok credentials are configured already, See https://ngrok.com/docs#authtoken)

+**Note** You must also boot your connector using `yarn dev hull-typeform` - the `yarn ngrok` command is not doing this for you.

 ## Changes

 Monorepository has one global version and changelog.